featherbear/featherbear.github.io/blog/__hugo/content/post/church-livestreaming-getting-started.md

 |1440p|9 Mbps|
 |2160p|20 Mbps|

+Perform a [speed test](https://www.speedtest.net/) of your network on a wired computer, and compare your upload speed to the above.
+You will need an upload speed faster than or equal to one of the above qualities to stream at that quality.

 ## Video from Presentations

 > [NDI](../newtek-ndi-4) is a audio/visual protocol developed by NewTek which I currently love.
 It allows you to send video as well as audio over your LAN network, making it a breeze to send content from one computer to another.

 We'll be using the NDI protocol to send audio and video content from the presentation computer to the streaming computer.
-Ideally, connect both computers to the same Gigabit LAN network - try to avoid going wireless, and use CAT 5E or better Ethernet cables.
+Ideally, <u>connect both computers to the same gigabit LAN network</u> - try to avoid going wireless, and use CAT 5E or better Ethernet cables.

 To receive the NDI streams in Open Broadcaster Software, install the [**NDI Plugin for OBS**](https://github.com/Palakis/obs-ndi/releases).